-Brenna Douglas was Russel’s estranged and soon-to-be-ex wife, who allowed him to come home for a Christmas visit with their children.
-Brenna often complained to her good friend Peggy Sue that Russel was physically and emotionally abusive.
-Married three times, Peggy Sue’s own life has been one of extremes: hers is a rags-to-riches-and-back-again tale.
+Brenna Douglas, Russel’s estranged and soon-to-be-ex wife, allowed him to come home for a Christmas visit with their children.
+The couple owned the popular Just B’s salon.
+Brenna’s good friend Peggy Sue Thomas worked there, and Brenna complained often to her that Russel was physically and emotionally abusive.
+Peggy Sue’s own life has been one of extremes.
+Married three times, hers is a rags-to-riches-and-back-again tale in which she’s played many roles, from aircraft mechanic to “drop-dead gorgeous” beauty queen as a former Ms. Washington.
 But in 2003, her love affair with married guitarist Jim Huden led the two Whidbey Island natives to pursue their ultimate dreams of wealth and privilege—even at the expense of human life.

-Unravel the tangled web woven by Russel Douglas’s murder in Practice to Deceive, the newest heart pounding true-crime tour de force from Ann Rule.
+Unravel the tangled web woven by Russel Douglas’s murder in Practice to Deceive, a heart pounding true-crime tour de force.

 Ann Rule wrote thirty-five New York Times bestsellers, all of them still in print.
 Her first bestseller was The Stranger Beside Me, about her personal relationship with infamous serial killer Ted Bundy.
 A former Seattle police officer, she used her firsthand expertise in all her books.
 For more than three decades, she was a powerful advocate for victims of violent crime.
-She lived near Seattle and passed away in 2015.
+She lived near Seattle and died in 2015.

-Get our latest book recommendations, author news, and sweepstakes right to your inbox.
+Get our latest book recommendations, author news, and competitions right to your inbox.